davidboxboro/oadp-operator/hooks_docs.md

 Velero hooks enable the execution of terminal commands before and after resources are backed up.

-Before a backup, "pre" hooks are used to freeze resources so that they cannot be modified as the backup is taking place.
+Before a backup, "pre" hooks are used to freeze resources, so that they are not modified as the backup is taking place.
-After a backup, "post" hooks are used to unfreeze those resources so that can return to their normal state afte the backup is complete.
+After a backup, "post" hooks are used to unfreeze those resources so that can altered again.

 ## Postgres (Patroni)